 Akbank's core banking businesses have historically been, and are expected to continue to be, loans to retail, SME, and corporate clients.
 As at 30 June 2012, such loans constituted approximately 58% of Akbank's total assets, and the proportion of loans to non-corporate customers has been increasing.
 Many factors affect customers' ability to repay their loans or other obligations to Akbank.
 Some of these factors, including adverse changes in consumer confidence levels due to local, national and global factors, consumer spending, bankruptcy rates, and increased market volatility, may be difficult to anticipate and completely outside of Akbank's control.
 Other factors are dependent upon Akbank's strategy of loan growth (including sector focus) and the viability of Akbank's internal credit application and monitoring systems (see "- Akbank's risk management strategies and internal control capabilities may leave it exposed to unidentified or unanticipated risks").
-All of the aforementioned risks could have a material adverse impact on the Bank's ability to meet its obligations under the Notes and could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.
+All of the aforementioned risks could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.